LeVar Woods

-LeVar Woods (born March 15, 1978) is the special teams coach at the University of Iowa, where he played linebacker during his college career.
-As an professional football player, he was originally signed by the Arizona Cardinals as an undrafted free agent in 2001, played for a season and a half with the Detroit Lions (2005–2006), and finished his career with the Tennessee Titans (2006–2007).
+LeVar Woods (born March 15, 1978) is the special teams coordinator for the Iowa Hawkeyes football team.
+Woods played linebacker for the Hawkeyes, under both Hayden Fry and Kirk Ferentz.
+He played professionally with the Arizona Cardinals, Detroit Lions, and Tennessee Titans in the NFL.

-High school career
+Woods has held a variety of administrative and on-field coaching positions since the end of his playing career, all with Iowa.

+Early life

 Woods attended West Lyon High School in Larchwood, Iowa and was a letterman in football, basketball, and track.
 He graduated from West Lyon High School in 1996.
 Woods was the Iowa 2A player of the year as a senior.

 College career

 Woods attended the University of Iowa, and was a letterman in football.
 Playing for both Hayden Fry and Kirk Ferentz, he was a two-year starter as an outside linebacker.
-He finished his spectacular college career with four sacks and 165 tackles.
 In 1999, he returned a blocked field goal for a touchdown against Northern Illinois to help clinch Ferentz's first Iowa victory.
-As a senior, he was an All-Big Ten Conference second-team selection, and was given the Hayden Fry Extra Heartbeat Award.
+He finished his college career with four sacks and 165 tackles.
+As a senior, he was an All-Big Ten Conference honorable mention selection, and was given the Hayden Fry Extra Heartbeat Award.

-NFL career
+Professional career

 Woods played in the NFL from 2001 to 2007.
-After going undrafted in the 2001 NFL Draft, he signed for the Arizona Cardinals, where he played four seasons.
+After going undrafted in the 2001 NFL draft, he signed for the Arizona Cardinals, where he played four seasons.
 He later played for the Detroit Lions and Tennessee Titans.
 Mostly a reserve linebacker in the NFL, Woods excelled on special teams.
 In 88 career games, Woods totaled 168 tackles, 2.5 quarterback sacks, four fumble recoveries and one forced fumble.

 During his NFL career, Woods was named a finalist for both the Byron “Whizzer” White and Walter Payton Man of the Year awards, recognizing his contributions to charity.